 The Double Dawgs program was created to give ambitious and motivated students a competitive advantage in today’s knowledge economy.
 By earning both a bachelor’s degree and a master’s degree in five years or less, students can save time and money while positioning themselves for success after graduation.

 Can I use my HOPE or Zell Miller Scholarship while participating in Double Dawg Program?

-The HOPE and Zell Miller Scholarships allow a maximum of 127 attempted or paid hours, whichever is reached first, for students who have not completed a bachelor’s degree and can be used to cover tuition for both undergraduate and graduate coursework.
-HOPE and Zell Miller Scholarships will only pay tuition at the lower rate, whether it is the graduate or undergraduate rate.
+The HOPE and Zell Miller Scholarships allow a maximum of 127 attempted or paid hours, whichever is reached first, for students who have not completed a bachelor’s degree.
 Please click here to see the maximum amount the HOPE and Zell Miller Scholarships will pay.
 The student is responsible for the amount of tuition not covered by HOPE or the Zell Miller Scholarship.

 Once a student meets the requirements for graduation from the undergraduate program, they are no longer eligible for the HOPE or Zell Miller Scholarships.

 Can I use my undergraduate federal student financial aid, such as the Federal Pell Grant and the Federal Direct Subsidized Loan, toward the Double Dawgs Program?

 Undergraduate level Federal Student Aid (FSA) can typically be used for the first four years of the Double Dawgs Program, as long as the student’s primary degree program is still the undergraduate program and the graduate level hours taken by the student will transfer back to the undergraduate degree program.
 Once the student’s primary degree program is the graduate level degree the student no longer qualifies for undergraduate financial aid.
 Please see this timeline for additional information.